repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step16 }}: Appying the final repair</figcaption>
 </figure>

-Congratulations, the inconsistency between the class and sequence diagram is now fixed!
+Congratulations, the inconsistency between the class and sequence diagram is fixed!